nicksagona/mock-api/README.md

-The `sort` parameter accepts the field name by which to sort the result set, which will default to ascending order, unless the field name is preceded with a `-` like the example above.
+The `sort` parameter accepts the field name by which to sort the result set, which will default to ascending order, unless the field name is preceded with a `-` like the example above, which will set the sort order to descending order.

 The `fields` parameter can accept multiple field names to return to select only the columns you which to select.
 The `filter`